harutaristakesyan/twy-functions/docs/loads-api.md

   },
   "branchId": "<uuid>",
   "files": [
-    "<existing-file-id>",
+    { "id": "<existing-file-id>", "fileName": "proof-of-delivery.pdf" },
     { "id": "<new-file-id>", "fileName": "bill-of-lading.pdf" }
   ]
 }
 ```

-- `files` accepts either plain UUID strings referencing existing files or
-  objects that include both an `id` and `fileName`.
-When an object is supplied
+- `files` accepts objects that include both an `id` and `fileName`.
+When the
-  and the referenced file does not exist yet, the API will create a record in
+  referenced file does not exist yet, the API will create a record in the
-  the `file` table before linking it to the load.
-Behind the scenes the API
+  `file` table before linking it to the load.
+Behind the scenes the API writes
-  writes to the `load_files` join table so you can attach multiple files to a
+  to the `load_files` join table so you can attach multiple files to a single
-  single load.
+  load.
 - `branchId` must reference an existing Branch record.
 - Optional numeric or text fields may be omitted or set to `null` to clear
   previously stored values.